Bible Lesson on Creation for Kids (Genesis 1)

 • Music (optional background for each “day”)

-• Say: “Today we are going to see how God created everything and how He made YOU on purpose!”
+Introduction: Ask the kids: “Alright, Kids, today’s lesson is all about CREATION!
+Have you ever wondered who made the trees, the stars, or even you? *Let them share a few.
+“Today we are going to see how God created everything and how He made YOU on purpose!”

-Day-by-Day Creation (Kids Participate)
+Day-by-Day Creation (Kids Participate in this!)

 1. Day 1 – Light and Darkness